 Abby Wasserman is a writer, artist and editor.

-Now back in her home town of Mill Valley, she edits the Mill Valley Historical Review magazine, freelances as a journalist and book editor, reviews classical music for an online publication, exhibits her art, and teaches creative writing.
+Now back in her home town of Mill Valley, she edits Review, the annual magazine of the Mill Valley Historical Society, freelances as a journalist and book editor, reviews classical music for classicalsonoma.org, exhibits her art, and teaches creative writing.

-Selections from Abby's hundreds of published articles on visual artists, plus recent feature articles and classical music reviews.
-Also: an essay by art historian Allison M. Moore.
+Selections from Abby's hundreds of published articles on visual artists for The Oakland Museum of California, plus recent feature articles, personal essays, and online classical music reviews.
+Also: an essay on Abby's assemblage art by art historian Dr. Allison M. Moore.

-Abby works with a variety of media to create artwork, including Collage, Assemblage, Watercolor & Illustration.
+Abby works in a variety of media to create artwork, including Collage, Assemblage, Watercolor & Illustration.

-Abby Wasserman teaches creative writing groups in Marin County, California.
-Her Thursday freewriting class is a supportive and stimulating environment.
-During the pandemic it's being taught on Zoom.
+Abby Wasserman teaches a creative writing group every Thursday at O'Hanlon Center for the Arts in Mill Valley, California.
+Her freewriting class provides a supportive and stimulating environment. (www.ohanloncenter.org)